davis68/2016-12-12-ttt-uiuc/_episodes/16-motivation.md

 > using an authentic task that is relevant to their research.
 {: .callout}

+### Strategies for self-efficacy

+    1. Provide flexibility and control.
+    2. Give students an opportunity to reflect.

+When it comes time for challenge questions, instructors are encouraged to provide post three question: one easy, one medium, and one hard.
+This easy one give all learns a task that they can work on to see if they understand the topic.
+The next to give more advanced learners the opportunity to tackel a more complex challenge.

+The sticky notes are not only an opportunity for the teachers to see what's working or not, but it gives the students a moment to process everything they have learned that day and take stock.
+This is frequently a highlight of the workshop for many learners.

+> ## Learning Sideways
+>
+> The phrase *lateral knowledge transfer* is sometimes used to describe what happens when someone intended to teach one thing, but their audience learned another along the way.
+For example, an instructor might set out to show people how to do a particular statistical analysis in R, but what her learners might take away is some new keyboard shortcuts in R Studio.
+Live coding makes this much more likely because it allows learners to see the "how" as well as the "what".
+{: .callout}

+> ## Brainstorming Motivational Strategies
+>
+> *Think* back to a computational (or other) course you took in the past, and
+> identify one thing the instructor did that motivated you.
+> *Pair* up with your neighbor and discuss what motivated you.
+> *Share* the motivational story in the Etherpad.
+{: .challenge}

+### The Full List of Evidence-based Methods to Motivate Learners

 *   Strategies to establish value:
     1. Connect the material to students' interests.
     2. Provide authentic, real-world tasks.